 Spring in South Korea may be the most popular season, but the winter is another world altogether.
-As the temperatures dip in the winter and the cherries are no longer blooming, South Korea becomes isolated from tourists.
-Thanks to its proximity to Siberia, the winters are cold, bitter, and even harsh at times.
+As the temperatures dip in the winter and the cherries are no longer blooming, the country becomes isolated from tourists.
+Thanks to its proximity to Siberia, the winter in South Korea is cold, bitter, and even harsh at times.
 But, even in these trying conditions, the charm and allure of South Korea will dazzle you.

 10-Day South Korea Winter Itinerary

 The serene grounds of the Gyeongbokgung Palace, without its usual crowds, in winter